getkyo/kyo/README.md

 val a: Int < Choice =
     Choice.get(Seq(1, 2, 3, 4))

-// 'filter' discards the current element if
+// 'dropIf' discards the current element if
 // a condition is not met.
 Produces a 'Seq(1, 2)'
 // since values greater than 2 are dropped val b: Int < Choice =